-As a process of blending the implications of the human and the nonhuman and more-than-representation insofar as precisely its culmination consists in expressing the multilayered agency and relationality of the world, art ultimately is a dynamic of recognition, (re)activation, and transformation.
+Expressing the multilayered agency and relationality of the world, 17 art ultimately is a dynamic of recognition, (re)activation, and transformation.
 It makes one see what is not normally seen, that is, the world scattered with billions of eyes looking at us, the gaze of the universe; that is to say, itself relation, it captures, intercepts, catalyzes, and expresses universal agency and relationality.
-And in doing so it promotes, (re)activates, and shares this very relationality, fostering in the human the awareness of the relational and processual character of the more-than-human world, in which organisms, forces, things intersect, intertwine, and contaminate each other; and therefore, also fostering the awareness of one's own co-belonging with this context.
+And in doing so it promotes, (re)activates, and shares this very relationality, fostering in the human the awareness of the relational and processual character of the more-than-human world, in which organisms, forces, things intersect, intertwine, contaminate each other; and therefore, also fostering the awareness of one's own co-belonging18 with this context.

-Serres' reflection on art practices thus has an anthropological ontological ethical scope that is expressed in the call to return, to be, and to become with, for, and in the world as an interweaving of the implications of the human and the nonhuman; indeed, the idea is that of a (re)activation, via "conscious" anthropomorphism and relational art itself, of a multilayered relationality whereby and in which the human grasps, from within and in the entanglements, itself and/in the world, becoming response-able (capable and facilitator of responses) with otherness.
+Serres' reflection on art practices thus has an anthropological ontological ethical scope that is expressed in the call to return, to be, and to become with, for, and in the world as an interweaving of the implications of the human and the nonhuman; indeed, the idea is that of a (re)activation, via "conscious" anthropomorphism and relational art itself, of a multilayered relationality whereby and in which the human grasps, from within and in the entanglements, itself and/in the world, becoming responsible (capable and facilitator of responses) with otherness.

-In other words, in the Serresian view, the artistic process in its relationality validly contributes to reinforcing the (anthropo-eccentric) sense of our implication with the more-than-human world, showing that this connection is inter/intra-implication, an intrinsic condition of all entanglement, which can be an ethical driver and catalyst for responsible actions by human and nonhuman actors.
+In other words, in the Serresian view, the artistic process in its relationality validly contributes to reinforcing the (anti-anthropocentric) sense of our implication with the more-than-human world, showing that this connection is inter/intra-implication, an intrinsic condition of all entanglement, which can be an ethical driver and catalyst for responsible actions by human and nonhuman actors.